Advanced Tactical Fighter: Selection and full-scale development

 Following a review of the flight test results and proposals, the Secretary of the Air Force, Donald Rice, announced the Lockheed team and Pratt & Whitney as the competition winner for full-scale development, or Engineering and Manufacturing Development (EMD), on 23 April 1991.
-By this time, the 1990 Major Aircraft Review by Defense Secretary, Dick Cheney, had reduced the planned total ATF buy to 650 aircraft and peak production rate to 48 per year.
-Both air vehicle designs met or exceeded all performance requirements; the YF-23 was stealthier and faster, but the YF-22 was more agile.
-The U.S. Navy had begun considering a version of the ATF called Navy Advanced Tactical Fighter (NATF) in 1986, and it has been speculated in the aviation press that the YF-22 was also seen as more adaptable to the NATF.
+Both air vehicle designs met or exceeded all performance requirements; the YF-23 was considered stealthier and faster, but the YF-22 was more agile.
+Furthermore, the U.S. Navy had begun considering a version of the ATF called Navy Advanced Tactical Fighter (NATF) in 1986, and it has been speculated in the aviation press that the YF-22 was also seen as more adaptable to the NATF.
 (Note: Both NATF-22 and NATF-23 would have been significantly different from their Air Force counterparts, with the NATF-22 having variable-sweep wings and the NATF-23 being shortened while having canards and a more conventional vertical tail arrangement.)
 However, by late 1990 to early 1991, the Navy was beginning to back out of NATF due to escalating costs, and abandoned NATF completely by FY 1992.
+By this time, with the Soviet threat diminishing, the 1990 Major Aircraft Review by Defense Secretary Dick Cheney had reduced the planned total ATF buy to 650 aircraft and peak production rate to 48 per year; the projected service entry date for initial operational capability (IOC) also further slipped into the early 2000s.
 (Note: The NATF peak production rate following the 1990 Major Aircraft Review was reduced to 36 per year, which further increased unit procurement costs and dissuaded the Navy from the program.)